dovrosenberg/foundry-simple-weather/README.md

 ![Main UI](https://imgur.com/RL0Oj1y.png)

 ## Module Options
+* **Custom weather messages** - Allows you to manually enter additional text for each weather condition.
+When that condition comes up, this additional text will be output to the chat after the weather description and temperature.
+This is particularly useful if you'd like to assign system-specific conditions (for example, applying movement penalties during a snowstorm).
+Note that you have to set it in every combination of climate, humidity, and weather that you wish to have a special notation (though anything you don't need to notate can be left blank).
 * **Output weather to chat** - If checked, whenever new weather is loaded/generated, it will be displayed in the chat.
 If not, you can only see the weather in the dialog.
 * **Make chat public** - If checked, everyone will see the weather display (from prior option) in the chat.
 If not, it will only be visible to the GM
 * **Can players see dialog** - If checked, the player version of the dialog (see above) will be visible to players.
 If not, players won't see a dialog.